Experimental progress on quantum coherence: detection, quantification, and manipulation: Experimental progress on the resource theory of quantum coherence

 \subsection{Quantum coherence and path information}

-A particle going through an interferometer can exhibit wave or particle properties.
-The particle properties are characterized by how much information one has about the path that the particle took through the device.
-The wave properties determine the visibility of the interference pattern.
-There is a trade-off between the particle and wave properties: the stronger one is, the weaker the other.
-This was theoretically studied in Refs.~\cite{path3,originpath2}, leading to the inequality
+{A particle can exhibit the properties of both waves or particles when going through an interferometer.
+The properties of particles are characterized by how much information one can have about the path of the particles through the device.
+The wave-like properties determine the visibility of interference pattern.
+There is a trade-off between the properties of particles and waves: the stronger one is, the weaker the other.} This was theoretically studied in Refs.~\cite{path3,originpath2}, leading to the inequality

 where $D$ is a measure of path information and $V$ is the visibility of the interference pattern.
 In particular, $D=2p_{max}-1$ where $p_{max}$ is the maximum probability for correctly guessing the path of the particle with an ideal detector, and $V=(I_{max}-I_{min})/(I_{max}+I_{min})$, where $I_{max}$ ($I_{min}$) denotes maximum (minimum) of the interference pattern.
 The problem of interferometric duality in multibeam experiments has also been studied intensely~\cite{path3,path4,path5,path6,path7,path8}.
 In particular, quantitative measures of wave properties and particle properties for multibeam interferometers have been studied in Refs.~\cite{path3,path4,path5}.
 The complementarity in the double-slit experiment has been investigated in Refs.~\cite{path6,path7}.